 Sedatives—to help with

-There are no guidelines for preventing CFS because the cause is unknown.
+There are no current guidelines for preventing CFS because the cause is unknown.

 Centers for Disease Control and Prevention